California Gold Rush

 Some Themes Explored

 Several topics apart from the discovery and long journey to California and the diggings have been developed.
-The title of J. S. Holliday's brilliant book, The World Rushed In, provided inspiration for two exhibit cases.
-One case is devoted to accounts and guidebooks published in England, France, Australia, and Germany.
-Another features the experiences of women, African Americans, and Chinese.
+The title of J. S. Holliday's brilliant book, The World Rushed In, provided inspiration for some of this exhibit.
+Accounts and guidebooks published in England, France, Australia, and Germany are featured.
+Another section focuses on the experiences of women, African Americans, and Chinese.
 One remarkable manuscript consists of a bill of sale whereby a slave imported by his Southern master to hunt for gold buys his freedom for $1,000.
-Within a couple years after the discovery, miners extracted gold from the earth by working in teams and then by forming companies.
+Within a couple years after the discovery miners extracted gold from the earth by working in teams and then by forming companies.
 Turning rivers with dams, delivering water by flumes to wash away the hillsides in search of gold, and setting up stamp mills to crush the ore was not a simple, individual endeavor.

 This mechanization of mining and the need to raise capital is documented by manuscripts and printed by-laws, articles of incorporation, mining claims, and bills of sale.
 A selection of beautifully engraved early stock certificates provides visual evidence of the financing needed to work the mines.
 The need to supply the mines gave rise to instant cities and mining camps.
 While San Francisco emerged as El Dorado's most important port and city, Sacramento also experienced unbelievable growth.
-On display are a sampling of books, letters, sketches documenting Sacramento's transformation from the citadel of Captain Sutter's New Helvetia empire to a vital entrepot to the northern mines.
+This exhibit contains a sampling of books, letters, and sketches documenting Sacramento's transformation from the citadel of Captain Sutter's New Helvetia empire to a vital port to the northern mines.
 Highlights include the first Sacramento directory by Horace Culver, a broadside proclamation concerning the formation of city government in 1849, and one of the earliest known sketches of its famed embarcadero by George Holbrook Baker.
 Not all was seriousness when it came to looking for gold.
-The gold mania spawned a series of satirical prints and books by the likes of Alfred Crowquill, Jeremiah Saddlebags, and Old Block.
+The gold mania spawned a series of satirical prints and books by the likes of Alfred Crowquill (Alfred Henry Forrester), Jeremiah Saddlebags, and Old Block (also known as Alonzo Delano).
 A centerpiece is a beautiful hand-colored lithograph entitled the "Independent Gold Hunter on His Way to California."
 Crowned with a pot, the bespectacled gold hunter is loaded down with every conceivable appliance and weapon including a set of gold scales from which hangs a strong of sausage, dried fish, and a tea kettle.
 A rare series of hand-colored lithographs by two Cuban artists gives a light-hearted look at a group of miners who evidently had made their pile and enjoyed the fruits of their labor.

-California as We Saw It could not have been put together without the able and cheerful assistance of Gerrilee Hafvenstein of the Library's Preservation Office.
-Her skill in preserving and preparing materials for display earns my constant gratitude and admiration.
-To coin an appropriate phrase, she has a golden touch.
-The following describes the one hundred plus items that comprise the display.
-Since most of readers cannot visit the Library's gallery, it is hoped that this compilation will provide a sense of the display and a permanent record of a truly remarkable grouping of primary source material.
+It is hoped that this compilation will provide a permanent record of a truly remarkable grouping of primary source material.
 As demonstrated by this exhibit, James Marshall's discovery produced not only treasure in the form of yellow metal but also the foundation for the Library's great California history collection.

 James Wilson Marshall